 In the spirit of true transformation I decided to go big with my 2015 target – setting out to triple my income.

 To put my theoretical resolution of ‘breaking broke’ in tangible terms I started with a number, $60,000 – which I then broke down into a relative monthly target of $5,000/month.

 Having earned an average of one to two thousand dollars a month for the first seven years of my career, the challenge of making a full $5,000 every thirty days was simultaneously daunting and exhilarating.

 But with the numbers on paper and my resolution plastered around the internet, I felt instantly accountable – and so I set out on my journey.

 Today, nearly twelve months later, I’m beyond thrilled to report – I DID IT!
 I tripled my income!

-In the spirit of the New Year and my somewhat audacious goal to re-triple my income revenue in 2016, I thought I’d share the details and takeaways from the journey – the wins, the failures and the many lessons learned along the way.
+In the spirit of the New Year and my somewhat audacious goal to re-triple my income revenue, I thought I’d share the details and takeaways from the journey – the wins, the failures and the many lessons learned along the way.

 While stressing over whether my January income was a fluke, I got a call from a new potential client.
 They wanted me to write one long form piece each month at $2,000 a pop.

 With a former rate of $100-200 per post, that offer rocked my world – not just money wise but mindset wise.
 It made me realize that greater earnings opportunities were available, waiting to be seized, and I was missing out because I was working at a price point that monopolized all of my time and energy.